Cycling Southern Spain – Cycling, Cerveza and Siestas

 Cresting over the Southern Spain’s Sierras is like a religious experience for a cyclist, from the African infused winds to the pulsating warm vibe of Andalusia’s Mediterranean coast, this captivating landscape makes all the hills worthwhile.
 In fact, most of the routes you ride in Andalucia will convert you to two wheel trips - it’s that inspiring.

+Attention Roadies, what are you waiting for?
+Here are the best mountains in Europe to challenge yourself on.
 Hearty climbs in the Sierra Nevada that gets the Spanish Vuelta cycle racers in a lather and ascend like launch pads into the blazing light exist alongside quiet muscle friendly ex railway paths with their far flung reaching panoramas which almost make you ashamed that you didn’t have to climb a hill to experience these kinds of vistas, Without doubt, Andalusia has a variety of cycling choices.
 More than just beaches, bullfights and bravado, from its religious festivals, pinky prawns barbequed off the harbour boats and ancient trails, there is something for everyone here and that is not even taking a breather at a tapas bar yet.
 But perhaps the best of it is sharing an “Animo, Animo” or welcoming “Buenas Días!” with the other cyclists who proliferate the roads here.

 The Moorish Andalucia of Tales